Getting Started

 When you click Edit, a new dialog box appears (labeled “Manage Connection Properties”).
 Here you can:

-- The SSRS Reports Migration Wizard cannot retrieve passwords from embedded data sources on the source server.
+1. SSRS Reports Migration Wizard cannot retrieve passwords from embedded/shared data sources on the source report server.
 It is therefore essential to manually manage and input the connection strings with their corresponding passwords on this screen.

 Review and Confirm